 Some of the procedures that EU institutions put in place pose risks to the data protection rights and freedoms of individuals.

-Where an EU institution is unsure whether to notify us, their data protection officer can consult us for advice to confirm.
+Where an EU institution is unsure whether to notify us a data processing operation for prior consultation, their DPO can consult us for advice to confirm.

 As for the old prior checking Opinions, in general the prior consultation Opinions are public, but we may delete sensitive elements where necessary, related to security for example.
 Some opinions, which are by nature sensitive, in particular in the police and justice area, may not be published.
 For the sake of transparency, these Opinions are summarised in our Annual Report.